carsonicator/docs-invenio-rdm/docs/install/index.md

     InvenioRDM targets CPython 3.6 (lowest 3.6.2).
 Anaconda Python in particular is not currently supported and other Python distributions are not tested.

-In addition, make sure the user that will be executing the CLI has access to the docker command (i.e. it is not only available for the root user):
+In addition, make sure the user that will be executing the CLI has access to the docker command (i.e., it is not only available for the root user):

 ```bash
 sudo usermod --append --groups docker $USER
 ```

 !!! note "Hardware requirements"
-    We usually deploy the RDM in machines that have around 8GB of RAM and at least 4 cores.
+    We usually deploy the RDM on machines that have around 8GB of RAM and at least 4 cores.
 InvenioRDM can certainly run (for demo purposes) with less, just take into account that you are going to be running between 4 and 8 containers (among them an Elasticsearch container, which is quite demanding).

 Once you have installed these requirements, you can install the CLI.